mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 and destination IP address as well as the IPv4 Protocol or IPv6 Next header field and maps to an active tunnel or flow forwarding association.

+If a client has a tunnel
+as well as multiple flow forwarding associations, the proxy need to check the mappings for the flow forwarding associations first, and only send it over the the tunnel association if no active flow forwarding is found.

 If one or more
 mappings exists, it further checks if this mapping contains additional identifier information as provided by the Conn-ID Header of the CONNECT-IP request.
 If this field maps as well, the IP payload is forwarded to the client.
 If no active mapping is found, the IP packet is discarded.

-If a client has a tunnel
-as well as multiple flow forwarding associations, the proxy need to check the mappings for the flow forwarding associations first, and only send it over the the tunnel association if no active flow forwarding is found.

-The masque server should use the same forwarding mode as used by the client.
-If both modes, datagram and stream based, are used, it is recommended to use the same mode as most recently used by the client or datagram mode as default.
-Alternatively, the client might indicate a preference in the configuration file.
+If both datagram and stream
+based forwarding is supported, it is recommended for the proxy to use the same encapsulation as most recently used by the client or datagrams as default.
+Further considerations might be needed heree.

 # Additional signalling